Higher Highs and Higher Lows Pattern Trading Strategy & Insights

 The pattern is pretty self-explanatory, but let’s show it on a chart:

-We can see that the three days marked in the chart all have both higher highs and higher lows.
-As a matter of fact, we have four consecutive days like this if we include the one prior to those three.
+The three days marked in the chart all have higher highs and lower lows.
+If we include the one before those three, we have four consecutive days like this.

 Is higher high and higher low a reversal or trending pattern?